 There are many different types of shared solar projects.
 NREL, RMI, and Community solar are just a few examples.
 Each has its advantages and disadvantages.
-In addition, there are many different structures for shared solar across 26 states.
+Additionally, there are various structures for shared solar across 26 states.
 Shared solar is a business model that lets customers “subscribe” to a specific amount of energy and capacity.
-In return, they receive credit on their utility bills for their power.
+In return, they receive credit on their utility bills for the power they use.

 Community Solar